Trusted by 100,000+ organizations globally

 To create strong perimeter protection systems, security teams need multi-layered solutions that deter intruders and provide the highest levels of situational awareness.

-A CCTV security system should also capture clear images in all light conditions.
+A CCTV security system should also capture clear images in all lighting conditions.
 Clear images are essential, not just to detect activity but to capture evidence in the event of an incident.
 Perimeter security cameras are available in a wide range of resolutions, including the latest 7K, 30-megapixel models capable of capturing the highest levels of detail.

 To overcome the challenges of poor visibility and low-light conditions, thermal cameras can provide clear images, even in complete darkness.
+Additionally, perimeter intrusion detection systems can be aided by analytics-enabled cameras that are configured to automatically detect concerning activity and malicious behavior.

 An access control system enables security teams to verify the identity of employees and visitors wishing to enter the site via perimeter doors or gates.
 Visitors might include contractors, service or maintenance staff, delivery drivers or people visiting on official business.